OCHA-DAP/DAP-Blog/wp-content/plugins/wpgform/readme.txt

 This plugin is available under the GPL license, which means that it's free.
 If you use it for a commercial web site, if you appreciate my efforts or if you want to encourage me to develop and maintain it, please consider making a donation using Paypal, a secured payment solution.
 You just need to click the donate button on the the [plugin overview page](http://michaelwalsh.org/wordpress/wordpress-plugins/wpgform/) and follow the instructions.

 == Frequently Asked Questions ==

+= Why I do I have a "cURL transport missing" message on my Dashboard? =

+There was a change to the WordPress HTTP API in version 3.7 which resulted in wp_remote_post() no longer working with the streams and fsockopen transports when posting form data back to Google Docs.
+The cURL transport does work reliably so a check has been added and a notification is issued when the cURL transport is missing.
+This notification can be hidden by selecting the proper checkbox on the plugin settings page.

+= Will the plugin work without the cURL transport? =

+Up until WordPress 3.6.1, the plugin worked with any of the supported transports (streams, fsockopen, curl).
+Currently only cURL is known to work properly.
+You may have some success with other transports IF your form does not include checkboxes.
+Checkboxes definitely do not work with anything but the cURL transport.

+= How can I add the cURL transport to WordPress? =

+The cURL transport is enabled by WordPress when PHP support for cURL is detected.
+It isn't something which can be added to WordPress, it needs to be present in the PHP version your web server is running.
+Contact your hosting provider to inquire about adding cURL support to PHP for your WordPress site.

 = The default style is ugly.
 Can I change it? =
 Yes, there are two ways to change the style (aka apearance) of the form.